Colorado grocery store shooting suspect ID'd as man, 21; victims between 20-65

 President Joe Biden announced that flags nationwide would be lowered in memory of the victims - an order that comes just as a previous flag-lowering proclamation expired for those killed in the Atlanta-area shootings.
 Together the two orders mean near-continuous national mourning for almost two weeks.

-Colorado Gov. Jared Polis said in a statement that the state had seen "the face of evil."

-The King Soopers chain said in a statement that it was offering prayers and support "to our associates, customers, and the first responders who so bravely responded to this tragic situation."

-Associated Press writers Michael Balsamo in Washington and Colleen Slevin and Jim Anderson in Denver contributed.
+Slevin reported from Denver.
+Associated Press writers Michael Balsamo in Washington and Jim Anderson in Denver contributed to this report.
 Nieberg is a corps member for the Associated Press/Report for America Statehouse News Initiative.
 Report for America is a nonprofit national service program that places journalists in local newsrooms to report on undercovered issues.